 Q+A: Regent's International School, Bangkok

-Regent’s International School Bangkok, is a day and boarding school for students aged 3–18.
-Here the school answers our questions and takes us on a virtual tour…
+Regent’s International School Bangkok, is a day and boarding school for students aged three to 18 years.
+Here the school answers our questions and takes Winter's readers on a virtual tour…

 Why should I send my child to your school?